josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 I'm lucky to have worked in a dog-friendly office for several years.
 Griff got to visit many times—he _loved_ it—and I'm happy he was able to make friends there.
 My coworkers would often send me DMs to tell me about the funny things Griff did that day.

 He didn't always like other dogs.
 He was kind of funny about that, actually; he was an incorrigible curmudgeon, even when he was relatively young.
 He couldn't stand too much noise or excitement, and would let you know with a loud bark if things were getting a little too feisty.
-Whether it was a puppy who just wanted to play, people running or roughhousing, or too much tickling, he would always jump in with a harsh vocalization, as if to good-naturedly say, _hey you kids!
+Whether it was a puppy who just wanted to play, people running or roughhousing, or too much tickling, he would always jump in with a harsh vocalization, as if to say, _hey you kids!
 Knock that off!_

 He always liked the older dogs, though.
 He was an old soul.

 Griff is the source of my hatred of fireworks.
-For many years, he'd be too frightened to go outside for basically the entire month of July (fireworks were constant enough where we lived at the time to make me repeatedly fantasize about becoming a Batman-like vigilante who would terrorize inconsiderate jerks by launching their own fireworks into their stupid faces).
-I'd often wake up around 3:00am, when the commotion had died down, so I could finally get him outside for some desperately needed relief.
+For many years, he'd be too frightened to go outside for basically the entire month around the Fourth of July (fireworks were constant enough where we lived at the time to make me repeatedly fantasize about becoming a Batman-like vigilante who would terrorize inconsiderate jerks by launching their own fireworks into their stupid faces).
+I'd often wake up around 3:00am, when the commotion had died down, so I could finally get him outside safely.

 ---

 Griff was hilarious.
 He was a lovable, clumsy doofus, who regularly slipped, tripped, fell off of things, or just got himself into jams he wasn't sure how to get back out of.

-He possessed a hilariously unearned fearlessness.
+He possessed an unearned fearlessness, or maybe just an innocent foolishness.
 He'd walk out on a narrow ledge, and then suddenly realize he couldn't turn around, and start his desperate little growl for help.

-Griff was mouthy, but in such a polite way.
+Griff was mouthy, but in a polite way.
 He had this soft, earnest growl-bark he deployed whenever he wanted to get your attention.
 It was so sweet, like a soft, gradually escalating "excuse me," to let us know he wanted outside, or had perhaps lost some food in an inaccessible place.

 Griff desperately wanted to be able to howl, but just couldn't.
-He tried his hardest, but could only come up with a high-pitched falsetto vocalization, not unlike a kid who can't whistle but tries to recreate the sound with a scream.
+He tried his hardest, but could only come up with a high-pitched whine, not unlike a kid who can't whistle but tries to recreate the sound with falsetto.
 Trying to get Griff to howl (which would just cause him to make silly noises until he inevitably just started barking at all the commotion) was a reliable source of hilarity in our house.

 Griff always wanted to be at eye level with the people in the room.
-If there was an empty chair, he'd be in it (even at the dinner table).
+If there was an empty chair, he'd be in it (sometimes even at the dinner table, if someone left their chair open long enough).
 If he felt like he was missing out on too much, he'd get somebody to pick him up.
 My brother nicknamed him "Bazooka" for his habit of getting up on the back of the sofa and standing on your shoulder just to get a better view.

 Griff loved blankets, and being warm and cozy, but given the choice, he preferred to use a piece of clothing that belonged to my wife, or to me.
 He loved a good spot in the sun—particularly if it happened to be by the fireplace.
-(But in a pinch, a basket of fresh laundry, or perhaps a properly smooshed-down throw pillow would do the trick.)
+But in a pinch, a basket of fresh laundry, or perhaps a properly smooshed-down throw pillow would do the trick.

 <img alt="Griff, curled up in a basket of fresh laundry" src="/images/post_images/griff/griff-laundry.jpg" loading="lazy" />

 <img alt="Griff, laying on a pillow that's shaggy and similarly colored to him, as though he's hiding" src="/images/post_images/griff/griff-hiding.jpg" loading="lazy" />

-Like most dogs, Griff loved being vigilant at the window, guarding the house from unknown dangers.
+Like most dogs, Griff loved being vigilant at the window, guarding the house from unknown dangers—perceived dangers, that is.

 At first he hated the mailman only, and the mere creak of the mail slot was enough to send him into an uncontrollable frenzy.
 (The loss of hearing that came in his later years was not entirely unwelcome, for this reason.)
-Eventually, Griff's rage expanded to pretty much any truck, van, or loud vehicle, and anyone wearing what might appear to be work clothes.
+Eventually, though, Griff's rage expanded to other deliveries and workers, until pretty much any truck, van, or loud vehicle, and anyone wearing what might appear to be work clothes, was suspected of villainy.

 <img alt="Griff on his hind legs, looking vigilantly out the front window of our house" src="/images/post_images/griff/griff-vigilance.jpg" loading="lazy" />